onedata/onedata-documentation/docs/user-guide/shares.md

 ::: tip NOTE
-Writing a Share description is recommended as it helps users understand what the dataset is about, what information it contains, and how it can be used.
-With a description, other users can quickly assess whether the dataset is suitable for their needs.
+Writing a Share description is recommended as it helps users understand what the collection is about, what information it contains, and how it can be used.
+With a description, other users can quickly assess whether the collection is suitable for their needs.
 :::